-SYNTAX: RND MODE: Run, Command
+SYNTAX: RND

 The RND operator returns a random number in the range between 0 and 1 inclusive.
 The RND operator uses a 16-bit binary seed and generates 65536 random numbers before repeating the sequence.
 The numbers generated are specifically between 0/65536 and 65535/65536 inclusive.
-The RND operator does not require an argument seed.
+Unlike most BASICs, the RND operator provided by the ASCII BASIC Module does not require an argument seed.

-0>PRINT RND .2023926
+0>PRINT RND example